mymedialab/booking/README.md

    over-normalised to me, one indirection too far.
 But it might just make us more portable and easily extensible?

  * This is a biggie: Simplify!
 A Lot!
 We should provide well tested convenience wrappers for common types of usage.

+ * Consistency-ify: Can we make it so that all the intervals just take a DateTime object and extract the info they need from that?
+Thinking the case of (for example) block booking at the user end.
+Choose repeat weekly / fortnightly / daily, then need special handling code in the users app to configure each interval.
+Wouldn't it be noce to do away with that?